aroberge/avantpy/tests/readme.md

    These files are meant to be run directly using Pytest and should be files that contain valid syntax - within a given dialect.
-   They should end with a `.pyxx` extension and be located in the corresponding `pyxx/` sub-directory.
+   Most should end with a `.pyxx` extension and be located in the corresponding `pyxx/` sub-directory.

    These files can be run without pytest by running them from the